 For some businesses, the purchasing cycle is not instant and customers will research and consider their options before committing.
 In these situations, a good option to help lead them along the purchasing pathway is to present the available options for purchase along with a trial option for those who aren’t yet certain about committing to the purchase.
 By doing this you not only introduce the prospect to your product but you collect valuable lead information which can be used for continued marketing to convert them.

-Having good web copy is important for any ecommerce store.
+Having good web copy is important for any eCommerce store.
 Content should be simple and easy to understand and should create an emotional bridge between your brand and your customers.
 This gives customers the feeling that you truly understand their needs, making them want to connect with you and purchase from you.
 Rather than providing a purely functional description give product descriptions that are outcome based.
 These should be specific about the outcome that will be achieved by the owner of this product and appeal to their emotions rather than logic.
 This should make the prospect feel good about buying.
 E.g. if you are selling a watch a functional description might be: 5mm leather strap, 2mm dial with sleek hands, whereas, an outcome description might be: Stand out from the crowd with this designer watch, made from luxurious soft touch leather.

-You Unique Selling Points (USPs) are what make you different from your competitors.
+Your Unique Selling Points (USPs) are what make you different from your competitors.
 Clearly communicate these on your website to tell prospects why they should choose you over your competitor.
 This might be free shipping, customer service or the fact you offer a 2 year warranty on goods.
 Put this front and centre of your page, highlighted through the use of scrolling banners and bold text.

 Acquiring customers from overseas can be made that bit harder if they are forced to convert international currencies.
 If you deal with international customers then displaying prices in their local currency is important.
-This can be done through either the use of ecommerce tools such as a currency picker or if possible through the use of Geo Location tracking so the site automatically detects where the user is located and shows the pricing in the relevant currency.
+This can be done through either the use of eCommerce tools such as a currency picker or if possible through the use of Geo Location tracking so the site automatically detects where the user is located and shows the pricing in the relevant currency.

-This is one that you have probably heard before, but page speed remains a key factor in getting people to buy from your ecommerce store.
+This is one that you have probably heard before, but page speed remains a key factor in getting people to buy from your eCommerce store.
 Load time for a webpage is a major contributing factor to page abandonment, according to Radware, a 2 second delay in load time during a transaction results in abandonment rates of up to 87%.
 You can check your current page speed here and be provided with suggestions for how to improve page speed.
 One of the easiest things to do is ensure that all your images are a suitable size for web and generally they should be JPEG format.

-Call to action (CTA) buttons can be found on every website, and are the buttons which ask the viewer to take action, whether it be “Shop Now”, “Contact Us”, “Add to Cart” etc. Try testing different CTA button variations to see if one style is more effective than others.
+Call To Action (CTA) buttons can be found on every website, and are the buttons which ask the viewer to take action, whether it be “Shop Now”, “Contact Us”, “Add to Cart” etc. Try testing different CTA button variations to see if one style is more effective than others.
 Try changing the wording to something more aligned with your audience e.g. instead of “Shop Now” try “Get Started”.
 Also try changing the colour and placement of the buttons to see what works best for you.

 A well-run referral program will almost certainly deliver low cost customer acquisition and can be an effective method to attract new customers.
 Consider setting one up and sharing with your subscribers via social media and on your website.
 Be sure to keep this simple, if the program is hard to use and error-prone, people won’t promote it properly, or will fail to complete the referral cycle properly, resulting in the non-issue of rewards.